OCR-D/spec/ocrd_eval.md

 In OCR-D we distinguish between the WER per **page** and the **overall** WER of a text.
 The reasoning here follows the one of CER granularity.

-At this point we only provide a WER per page; an overall WER might be calculated at a later stage.
+Currently we only provide WER per page; higher-level WER results might be calculated at a later stage.

 #### Bag of Words